dehsilvadeveloper/nestjs-comic-book-characters/docs/getting_started.md

 }
 ```

-To know how to use the endpoints related to authentication, refer to the api endpoints documentation.
+To know how to use the endpoints related to authentication, refer to the api endpoints link:

 [Api Documentation](./docs/api_documentation.md)